 “Out of everything into nothing but nature.” – KARL & DAAN

-On our journey through Iceland here with you on our Blog, we will come back again and again on how this nordic island is simply different and mind-opening.
+On our journey through Iceland here with you on our Blog, we will come back again and again on how this Nordic island is simply different and mind-opening.
 For now, we will stay focused: this post is about a Gay Couple’s Golden Circle Tour.
-Feel free to ask more questions about how Iceland exceeded or even surpassed our expectations.
+Please don’t hesitate to ask more questions about how Iceland exceeded or even surpassed our expectations.

 Good to know about our Golden Circle Tour Iceland

-The Gullni hringurinn, that literally means in Icelandic The Golden Ring or Golden Roundtrip, is one of the most famous day tours operated from Reykjavik.
-The Golden Circle Tour is especially for a short trip or stopover from Europe to America (or reverse) for a one day trip.
-The main highlights are the area around the rift valley marking the crest of the Mid-Atlantic Ridge at Þingvellir, the father, and eponym for all the other geysers in the world, the Great Geysir and the waterfall “Gullfoss”.
-Plenty bus tours are offering day tours about 8,5 hours (including breaks) and a total of 300 km.
-An alternative is, of course, the self-driven option.
+The Gullni hringurinn, which literally means in Icelandic The Golden Ring or Golden Roundtrip, is one of the most famous day tours operated from Reykjavík.
+The Golden Circle Tour is especially for a short trip or stopover from Europe to America (or reverse) for a one-day trip.
+The main highlights are the area around the rift valley marking the crest of the Mid-Atlantic Ridge at Þingvellir, the father, and eponym for all the other geysers in the world, the Great Geyser and the waterfall “Gullfoss”.
+Plenty of bus tours are offering day tours of about 8.5 hours (including breaks) and a total of 300 km.
+An alternative is, of course, the self-drive option.
 Read now more about a Gay Couple’s Golden Circle Tour from highlight to highlight.

-We left Reykjavik facing the Golden Ring as an entrance to our 21 days Roadtrip Iceland.
-We didn’t do the loop but left the way back to Reykjavik in a southeastern direction to the black beaches of Vík.
+We left Reykjavík facing the Golden Ring as an entrance to our 21 days road trip around Iceland.
+We didn’t do the loop but left the way back to Reykjavík in a southeastern direction to the black beaches of Vík.

 1. Þingvellir – Tectonic Plates of Europe and America

-Þingvellir (pronounced in English Thingvellir), is one of the most famous tourist attractions of Iceland and describes the historically and geological important area in southwest Iceland at the northern part of Iceland’s biggest natural grown lake, Þingvallavatn.
+Þingvellir (pronounced in English Thingvellir), is one of the most famous tourist attractions of Iceland and describes the historical and geological important area in southwest Iceland at the northern part of Iceland’s biggest natural grown lake, Þingvallavatn.
 The main road passes by the Information Center on top of the cliff.
-Follow the signs and do not miss to stop here, because the area around is a hidden treasure behind the cliff and take your time to walk down the valley to the small chapel Þingvallakirkja surrounded by pure nature.
+Follow the signs and do not miss stopping here because the area around is a hidden treasure behind the cliff and take your time to walk down the valley to the small chapel Þingvallakirkja surrounded by pure nature.
 Walking down the rift brings you to a waterfall falling from America down to Europe.
-Special, unique and powerful.
+Special, unique, and powerful.
 Next to nature highlights, in Þingvellir the Icelandic Parliament was established in 930 and remained there until 1798.
-You are still able to see the Flag of Iceland at the spot of the act of the Icelandic parliament.
+You can still see the Flag of Iceland at the spot of the act of the Icelandic parliament.

-2. Geysir – The origin of “Geysers” worldwide
+2. Geyser – The origin of “Geysers” worldwide

-Distance Þingvellir to Geysir: ca. 60km by car
+Distance Þingvellir to Geyser: ca. 60 km by car

 Our way further on the Golden Circle Tour brought us around the lake Þingvallavatn with a stunning sunset panorama.
-What a highlight on our way to Geysir.
-After 30-40 minutes including small stops on our way, we reached our final destination of the day: Geysir.
-Right next to the special area around the Great Geysir owned by the people of Iceland, you find a well maintained and basic equipped camp site of Geysir.
-It was not busy at all so we found our private spot for our first night camping under Icelandic sky.
+What a highlight of our way to Geyser.
+After 30-40 minutes including small stops on our way, we reached our final destination of the day: the Geyser.
+Right next to the special area around the Great Geyser owned by the people of Iceland, you find a well maintained and basic equipped campsite of Geyser.
+It was not busy at all, so we found our private spot for our first-night camping under the Icelandic sky.

 Our special tip: There is no entrance fee to pay when entering the hot spring area so a free visit around the clock is possible.
 After setting up our tent and stuff, we decided to discover the surrounding, being excited to see the origin of all geysers worldwide ALONE AT NIGHT.

 Wandering under a full moon in steam clouds makes it thrilling to walk through the area, not knowing when the next spouting will appear in the dark.
 Although that’s what a geyser is about, the periodical spouting off hot, boiling water, you never know when to expect the next steaming.
-And don’t forget to look up: especially the time of year between the end of August and spring it the time for Northern lights!
-We made here at Geysir our first impressive shot.
+And don’t forget to look up: especially the time of year between the end of August and spring is the time for Northern lights!
+We made here at Geyser our first impressive shot.
 The next morning we had enough time to see everything in daylight.
-A special and must see a place of the tour, seriously.
+A special and must-see place of the tour, seriously.

 3. Gullfoss – Powerful & one of the most impressive Waterfalls

-Distance Geysir to Gullfoss: ca. 10 km by car
+Distance Geyser to Gullfoss: ca. 10 km by car

-Around noon we said goodbye to Geysir heading further to our first big waterfall of our trip, Gullfoss.
+Around noon, we said goodbye to Geyser, heading further to the first big waterfall of our trip, Gullfoss.
 Literally, the Icelandic name of Gullfoss means “Golden waterfall” and is one of the most powerful and impressive waterfalls we saw on our 21 days road trip around Iceland.
-The waterfall even made into our Top 13 Highlights of Iceland!
-The water from the river Hvítá runs down the canyon and drops in 2 steps first 11 and then 21 meters down into a never ending roaring of the water.
+The waterfall even made our Top 13 Highlights of Iceland!
+The water from the river Hvítá runs down the canyon and drops in 2 steps, first 11 and then 21 meters down into a never-ending roaring of the water.
 Curtains of mist floating along the riverside.
-When you first see the river and falling water, it looks like the river is swallowed up by the earth.
+When you first see the river and falling water, it looks like the river gets swallowed up by the earth.
 A spectacular experience.
-Our tip: take waterproof clothing there and a camera protection for the mist.
+Our tip: take waterproof clothing there and camera protection for the mist.

-More Waterfalls on our way from Golden Circle to Vík
+More Waterfalls on our way from the Golden Circle to Vík

 Take a walk behind Seljalandsfoss & Gljúfrafoss